-Grain and stover yield under DS, and grain yield in tillers and main panicle under WW

-In both recurrent parent backgrounds, besides a strong treatment effect, there was a G effect that influenced grain yield, whereas the $G \times W$ interaction was not significant (Table 1).
-Under DS, grain yields reached 22.19 and 24.02 g per plant in recurrent parents S35 and R16, respectively.
-Grain yield was decreased in Stg1 and Stg2 ILs in the S35 background.
-At the Stg2 QTL, neither the presence nor absence of the donor allele nor grain colour differences could simply explain the yield differences.
-In the R16 background, none of the ILs contributed to a grain yield increase, nor did they reduce yield (Fig. 5a, b).
+Grain and stover yield under DS and grain yield in tillers and main panicle under WW background.
+At the Stg2 QTL loci, neither presence/absence of donor allele nor grain color differences could simply explain the yield differences.
+In the R16 background, none of the ILs contributed to a grain yield increase, nor did they reduce yield (Fig. 5a&b).
 Stover yield was increased in Stg3 and StgB ILs in the S35 background.
-Stover yield was not significantly changed in the R16 background, although there was a trend for an increase in stover and total
+Stover yield was not significantly changed in the R16 background, although there was a trend for an increase in stover and total biomass (grain plus stover yield) in the StgB ILs in both backgrounds (Fig. 5e&f).